 - Your child’s father can attend ALL your children’s medical appointments.

 - The children’s father is permitted to be at all school events, including parent-teacher conferences, open house, and school productions.

-- If you have joint legal custody, you are required to keep the children’s father informed of all significant medical issues and educational issues related to your children.
+- If you have joint custody, you are required to keep the children’s father informed of all significant medical issues and educational issues related to your children.

 - You don’t get to approve the vacations your ex takes with the children.
 He needs to notify you where they are going, how and when they are traveling, and a number where you can reach the children while they are gone.

-- Sole legal custody is usually only awarded in the most egregious cases, like a parent who with no involvement with their children for years.
-If you don’t have a significant reason to ask for sole legal custody, don’t do it.
+- Sole custody is usually only awarded in the most egregious cases, like a parent who with no involvement with their children for years.
+If you don’t have a significant reason to ask for sole custody, don’t do it.

 - Yes!
 You will be required to disclose your address, where you reside with your child, to your ex unless you have a confidential address by law.

 - You will have a chance to attend Family Court Mediation with your ex to try to resolve child custody.

 - Don’t bring your lawyer to family mediation.
 Your lawyer doesn’t have to raise your children – you do.
 While your lawyer can offer suggestions, it is an issue between you and your ex.